 Topic Number 509 - Business Use of Home

-Whether you're self-employed, an employee, or a partner, you may be able to deduct certain expenses for the part of your home that you use for business.
+Whether you're self-employed or a partner, you may be able to deduct certain expenses for the part of your home that you use for business.

 To deduct expenses for business use of the home, you must use part of your home as one of the following: